-The roots of our congregation began in 1865, when we were organized as a Sunday School Class in the city of Philadelphia, Pa.
+The roots of our congregation began in 1865, when we were organized as a Sunday School Class in Philadelphia, PA.

-In 1868, the class was formally recognized as the Central North Broad Street Presbyterian Church.
-The church building at that time was located on the corner of Broad and Green Streets in Philadelphia.
+1868—The class was formally recognized as the Central North Broad Street Presbyterian Church.
+The church building was located on the corner of Broad and Green Streets in Philadelphia.

 June 14, 1936—After deciding to reform the congregation as an independent church we needed a new name.
-That Sunday, the pastor preached from ; all agreed on the name, “Church of the Open Door.”
+That Sunday, the pastor preached from Revelation 3:7-13; all agreed on the name, “Church of the Open Door.”
 (At this point the church was meeting in the Lu Lu Temple.)

 1944—A goal is set to win 500 to Christ in that year.
-Our slogan, “Witness more in ’44.”
+Our slogan was, “Witness more in ’44.”
 COD joins the Independent Fundamental Churches of America during this year.

-Dr. Jack Murray accepted Co-pastor in September of 1951.
+Dr. Jack Murray accepted as co-pastor in September of 1951.
 He was instrumental in starting the Military Evangelism whereby many servicemen were contacted and many found the Lord as their Saviour.
-Christmas Caravan was also a project of Dr. Murray.
-Many gift baskets were made up and distributed to shut-ins and institutions.
+Christmas Caravan was also a project of Dr. Murray; many gift baskets were made and distributed to shut-ins and institutions.

 Mrs. Jack Murray became Choir Director of the church.
 During this time the choir gave many concerts during the Christmas and Easter seasons and one year presented a musical program in the Grand Court of the Wanamaker store during Christmas.
 They also traveled to New York City to the NBC studio to make three TV programs for Frontiers of the Faith.

-In 1958, Dr. MacPherson thought he should resign as Pastor and Jack Murray became Pastor of the Church with the title of “Founder” being given to Dr. MacPherson.
+In 1958, Dr. MacPherson felt he should resign as Pastor and Jack Murray became pastor of the church with the title of “Founder” being given to Dr. MacPherson.

-June 15, 1966—Under Pastor Coon’s leadership, the congregation voted to move to the Ft.
-Washington area and purchase a 10 1/2 acre plot of land.
+June 15, 1966—Under Pastor Coon’s leadership, the congregation voted to move to Fort Washington, PA and purchases 10 1/2 acres of land.

-Rev. Richard S. Coons was formally called as Pastor on July 25, 1966 and served until October of 1977.
+July 25, 1966—Rev. Richard S. Coons was formally called as our fourth pastor, serving until October of 1977.